Now Dunkin’ is thinking beyond meat, too

 The plant-based protein trend is spreading like wildfire among food chains.
 And now, Dunkin’ (previously known as Dunkin’ Donuts) announced it’s also considering meatless-menu options.

 Dunkin’ CEO David Hoffman discussed the retailer landscape during a taping of CNBC’s Squawk on the Street on Friday.
-“We’re all headed into a ‘better-for-you platform,” said Hoffman.
+“We’re all headed into a ‘better-for-you’ platform,” said Hoffman.
 “We’re going to look at plant-based proteins as well, going forward.”

-The current Dunkin’ breakfast menu includes sausage egg and cheese sandwiches and bacon omelette wraps, among other meaty options.
-There are also several new healthier items like a veggie egg white sandwich and egg white bowl.
+The current Dunkin’ breakfast menu includes sausage, egg, and cheese sandwiches and bacon omelette wraps, among other meaty options.
+There are also several new healthier items like a veggie egg-white sandwich and egg-white bowl.
 Hoffman didn’t offer further details on the plan, such as whether the brand is considering meat or egg substitutes.

 As Fast Company previously reported, the market for plant-based foods has grown at a rapid pace.
 In the last year, retail sales jumped by more than 20% to total $3.7 billion, driven by plant-based meat, reports the Good Food Institute.